vegaprotocol/specs/protocol/0026-AUCT-auctions.md

 }
 ```
 # Acceptance Criteria
 - A market with default trading mode "continuous trading" will start with an opening auction.
-The opening auction will run at least from the close of voting on the market proposal (assumed to pass sucessfully) and the enactment time. (<a name="0026-AUCT-002" href="#0026-AUCT-002">0026-AUCT-002</a>)
+The opening auction will run from the close of voting on the market proposal (assumed to pass sucessfully) until the enactment time assuming there are orders crossing on the book, [liquidity is supplied](./0038-OLIQ-liquidity_provision_order_type.md) and after the auction uncrossing we will have best bid and best ask so that [liquidity can be deployed](./0038-OLIQ-liquidity_provision_order_type.md). (<a name="0026-AUCT-002" href="#0026-AUCT-002">0026-AUCT-002</a>)
 - The duration of the auction period (time between close of voting and enactment time) at market creation cannot be below the minimum auction period defined within the network (<a name="0026-AUCT-003" href="#0026-AUCT-003">0026-AUCT-003</a>)
 - As the Vega network, in auction mode, all orders are placed in the book but never uncross until the end of the auction period. (<a name="0026-AUCT-004" href="#0026-AUCT-004">0026-AUCT-004</a>)
 - As a user, I can cancel an order that it either live on the order book or parked. (<a href="./0068-MATC-matching_engine.md#0068-MATC-033">0068-MATC-033</a>)